WHY DO EMPLOYEES VIEW THE HR DEPARTMENT AS THE “POLICY POLICE?”

 - Clients may seek business elsewhere as a result of inconsistent service, which results in a loss to you and the company.

 By changing the content of the conversation with the employee, the manager provides specific details of how the absences not only effect the employee but effect the entire company.
-As a result, the employee may have a better understanding of why it is important to be present to work, and the behavior could be corrected without further action.
-Or, maybe the manager determines the employee needs assistance with a personal situation or medical condition of which he/she was afraid to ask for or to disclose.
+As a result, the employee may have a better understanding of why it is important to be present to work and the behavior could be corrected without further action.
+Or maybe the manager determines the employee needs assistance with a personal situation or medical condition of which he/she was afraid to ask for or to disclose.

-As we mentioned, it is very important for the HR department to develop and enforce company policies and procedures.
+As I mentioned, it is very important for the HR department to develop and enforce company policies and procedures.
 However, it is even more important for the HR department to develop the tools and skills for managers and employees to understand why the policies are in place and what the results are if they aren’t followed.
 HR is more effective when proper counseling follows proper adherence to company policies and procedures.
-The HR department may be the policy police… it is a tough job, but somebody has to do it.
+The HR department may be the policy police… it’s a tough job, but somebody has to do it.